origin1tech/stukko/lib/structure/app/utilities/README.md

-#Helpers
+#Utilities
 ----

-Helpers are methods/functions that are exposed within your application.
+Utilities are methods/functions that are exposed within your application.

 For example you may functions for formatting strings or perhaps some RegExp utility and so on.